ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ![db-instance-detail-db-create](https://static.toastoven.net/prod_rds_postgres/20240611/db-instance-detail-db-create-en.png)

-❶ When you click on **+ Create**, a pop-up screen appears where you can enter the name of the database.
+❶ When you click on **+ Create**, a pop-up window appears where you can enter the name of the database.
 ❷ You can create the database by entering the database name and clicking **Create**.

 Database names have the following restrictions.